department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/a11y-champs/curriculum/Level 1/3-ScreenReader.md

   - [ ] Line by line
   - [ ] Using headings

-## If you get stuck or can't figure out how to use them
+## If you get stuck or have no idea what to do

 Good!
 This is supposed to be difficult, and why we have a community 👐
 - If you feel a little brave, ask for help on the `#accessibility-help` channel